 Peer performance - UniSaver vs KiwiSaver

 These graphs compare returns from our three main investment options with median returns from comparable funds in the Mercer KiwiSaver Survey.
 Every investment provider has a slightly different strategy, so it is difficult to make comparative statements against average returns.
 However, comparing UniSaver returns against KiwiSaver funds with a similar mix of investments provides a benchmark that’s easy to relate to.

 Performance against objectives

-We have set objectives for Growth, Balanced, Conservative and Cash in order to set the appropriate investment strategy for, and help monitor the performance of, these funds.
+We have set objectives for Growth, Balanced, Conservative and Cash in order to set the appropriate investment strategy for these funds and help monitor their performance.
 See how the investment options are tracking.